shivannis/xandr-docs-public/xandr-docs/digital-platform-api/line-item-service---gdali.md

 > [!NOTE]
 > The `master_width` and `master_height` fields must be defined for roadblock line items.
 The master creative is the creative with a size matching the `master_height` and `master_width` specified in the `roadblock` object.
 If more than one creative matches that size, the system will choose one as the master.
 >
+> Video roadblock line items are identified by the slot position and not the ad size `master_width` and `master_height` of the master creative.
+This is because the ad size is set to 1x1 for all videos.
+>
 > To serve a roadblock, one creative for each size must be eligible to serve on the page.
 All creatives will serve if ad slots are available.
 If more than one creative per size exists, creatives will rotate through a single ad slot.
 There can be more ad slots available than there are creatives to fill them.

 For more on roadblocking, see [Target Your Inventory with Roadblocking](../monetize/target-your-inventory-with-roadblocking.md).